How to document your work accomplishments: A simple system that actually works

 Performance reviews reward evidence.
 Generic statements like "I worked hard" don't move the needle.
 Specific documentation does: "Led checkout redesign that reduced cart abandonment from 35% to 22%, generating $400K in recovered revenue."

 Career opportunities require proof.
-Whether negotiating salary, interviewing, or seeking promotion, you need concrete examples with metrics and context.
+Whether negotiating salary, interviewing, or seeking a promotion, you need concrete examples with metrics and context.
 Documentation gives you ready-made material for reviews, resumes, and interviews.

 Document anything that demonstrates your value: